hanscappelle/filmtag-android-app/README.md

 * visualisation of locations on map
 * collapse top notes on film view on scroll up (list of frames)

+## v0.13.0

+* use of default shutterspeed and aperture from settings on frame update (thanks to Rene Saarsoo or bitbucket user renku)
+* some internal and formatting changes (thanks to Rene Saarsoo or bitbucket user renku)

 ## v0.12.0

 * update formatting of exposed frames (thanks to Rene Saarsoo or bitbucket user renku)